 It is important that when an investigation is required, all evidence, interviews, actions taken and outcomes are fuly documented and saved.
 This can help with future reviews, complaint pattern analysis and for providing proof should it be required.

-- The complainant has requested an investigation
+- The complainant has requested an investigation.

-- The complaint involves a personal data issue
+- The complaint involves a personal data issue.

-- The informal complaint resolution stage failed or was inappropriate
+- The informal complaint resolution stage failed or was inappropriate.

-- There is a conflict of interest between the complainant and an employee
+- There is a conflict of interest between the complainant and an employee.

-- The issues are complex and require an investigation
+- The issues are complex and require an investigation.

-- The complaint represents a high or serious risk to the company
+- The complaint represents a high or serious risk to the company.

-- The facts are unclear, or the complaint will require additional time to resolve
+- The facts are unclear, or the complaint will require additional time to resolve.

-- The complainant is identified as being vulnerable
+- The complainant is identified as being vulnerable.

-- There has been any media contact or attention
+- There has been any media contact or attention.

-- Child protection issues are involved
+- Child protection issues are involved.

-- The issues do or may affect more customers
+- The issues do or may affect more customers.

-- A professional body or supervisory authority requires it
+- A professional body or supervisory authority requires it.

 Complaint Procedure Template

-We provide an extensive Complaints Procedure Template set which contains a customisable, but ready to use complaint policy and procedure template.
-We have also included sample responses for acknowledgments, informal and formal responses, timeframe delays, request for more information and final responses (both upheld and rejected).
-The set also comes with a blank complaint log and complaint handling checklist so you can audit and review your existing complaint processes for compliance.
+We provide an extensive Complaints Procedure Template set which is fully customisable.
+Ready to use and with instant download, there is a reason 11,000+ firms use us!
+Our exclusive pack includes complaint responses for formal and informal complaints as well as upheld and rejected final responses.The set also comes with a blank complaint log and complaint handling checklist so you can audit and review your existing complaint processes for compliance.